Hi! I'm Dee-Ana

 I was born and raised in Lima-Perú for 16 years and Dee-Ana is how my name is pronounced there.
 But it's totally okay if you call me Diana which makes the most sense.
 I have also gotten used to Diane, Dionne, Deann, and basically anything that starts with a D.

 I moved to California in 1999.
 I got my BA in Interior Design and worked for an architectural firm designing hotels all over the world.
-It was an amazing learning experience.
-I had a new career, a new baby, and... a new camera that I did not know how to use.
-So I took a black and white film class in college and that was the beginning of my photography path.
+It was a great learning experience.
+A few years later, after I took a black and white film class in college, I discovered that my heart was photographing families and running around with the little ones.

 Our families change so quickly.
 One day, you are feeding baby his first solids, the next day he's taking his first steps, and the next day he's off to taking the school bus all on his own!
 It happens so fast.
 I love that photography lets you hold on to each little moment just a little longer.